-The Gold Jewelry Standard — A Continuous System from Ancient Times to Present Day
+The Gold Jewelry Standard — An Introduction to Menē (“meh-ney”)

 Last fall, Josh Crumb and I spent three weeks in China and India.
 We were invited as guests to each country by leading families involved in the gold industry.
 In India, by a family who controls the leading gold bullion trading business.
 In China, by a family that owns Chow Tai Fook, the largest gold jewelry business in that country.